PierUgit/fmmap/doc/examples.md

 The two process map the same physical file.
 Because a physical file is involved there is possibly some performance hit.
-But as long as the size of the mapping is small or moderate, the file can entirely live in the RAM cache, thus without an significant apparent performance penalty.
+But as long as the size of the mapping is small or moderate, the file can entirely live in the RAM cache, thus without significant apparent performance penalty.

-processA.f90:
+Both process A and B are run here from the same code, but it could be 2 different codes:
 ```fortran
 use iso_C_binding, cst => c_size_t
 use fmmap